wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 1. a file - not efficient but a simple solution
 2. an existing database which requires extensions installed.
 Popular solutions that offer it are, for instance, Postgres, Elasticsearch, Redis, and others.
 3. a native vector DB - with the AI RAG revolution, new players have emerged offering native vector storing and search solutions.
-Examples are:
+Examples are: [Chroma](https://www.trychroma.com/), [Milvus](https://milvus.io/), [Qdrant](https://qdrant.tech/), [Weaviate](https://weaviate.io/), and others.
-4. a cloud provider IaaS - each cloud vendor has its own vector database -
+4. a cloud provider IaaS - each cloud vendor has its own vector database, e.g. [Amazon S3 Vectors](https://aws.amazon.com/s3/features/vectors/), [Azure AI Search](https://azure.microsoft.com/en-us/products/ai-services/ai-search) or Google's [Vertex AI Vector Search](https://cloud.google.com/vertex-ai/docs/vector-search/overview).

 Each one of them comes with pros and cons.
 Some are free to use, some are paid but are easy to use, more performant, or do not require you to set up the entire infrastructure.